laurent22/joplin/README.md

 - In Poedit, open this .pot file, go into the Catalog menu and click Configuration.
 Change "Country" and "Language" to your own country and language.
 - From then you can translate the file.
 Once it's done, please send the file to [this address](https://raw.githubusercontent.com/laurent22/joplin/master/Assets/Adresse.png) or open a pull request.

-This translation will apply to both the terminal and the Android application.
+This translation will apply to the three applications - desktop, mobile and terminal.

 # Coming features